-Facet pain also depends on which facet joints are affected.
-Pain from cervical facet joints occurs in an area from your head down to your lower shoulder blade.
+Facet pain also depends on which facet joint is affected.
+Cervical facet pain can occur in an area from your head down to your lower shoulder blade.
 The diagram shows areas of pain usually associated with specific joints.

 How do I know if I have cervical facet pain?